simranbains9810/simranbains.github.io/index.md

 👩‍⚖️ As a member of the UK Artificial Intelligence Public-Private Forum, I collaborated with international authorities and industry experts to explore the adoption, assessment and regulation of AI.

 🤖 My focus is on deploying ML/AI systems in production.
-I'm also exploring creative use cases of alternative data for macroeconomic insights and predictive finance.
+I'm also exploring creative use cases of alternative data for market intelligence and predictive finance.

 I enjoy learning about fun technical challenges and collaborating with great teams.
 Reach out if you want to find a way to work together!